ItsArupSaha/Unifiya/README.md

 # Unifiya

-Unifiya is a fully functional video meeting application similar to Zoom.
+Unifiya is a fully functional video meeting application.
 It allows users to connect seamlessly with others through video calls, screen sharing, chat, and more.
 This application is designed to provide a smooth and intuitive user experience for virtual meetings, conferences, and collaborations.

 ---